 ability to undertake prescribed requirements of placements or professional activities,

 actions (verbal or non-verbal) which demonstrate a risk that a student may cause harm to, or disruption of the activities of University staff, students, placement agencies or persons connected with placement agencies.

 Consideration of the above factors should ensure that unlawful discrimination does not occur.

-This policy will apply to students who are enrolled in academic disciplines as listed in the Schedule, which may be varied from time to time by the Divisional Deputy Vice Chancellor on the recommendation of the relevant College.
+This policy will apply to students who are admitted in academic disciplines as listed in the Schedule, which may be varied from time to time by the Divisional Deputy Vice Chancellor on the recommendation of the relevant College.

 A review may be requested:

 a) if there are serious concerns about the suitability of a student to continue in a professional course of study;

 b) in the event that a student's suitability to undertake prescribed professional or clinical placements is in question; or

 c) if a student appears to be in a state of health, whether physical or mental, which may: